 You will be invited to learn from our leaders and share their experiences while you understand some of the many facets that make up the role of the headteacher.

 - an induction day

-engagement in up to 50 hours of blended learning activities, which include:
+- engagement in learning activities, which include: